o3de/o3de.org/content/docs/user-guide/engine/ebus/design.md

 title: Event Buses in Depth
 ---

 Event buses (or EBus for short) are a general purpose system for dispatching messages.
-Ebuses have many advantages:
+EBuses have many advantages:

 * **Abstraction** - Minimize hard dependencies between systems.
 * **Event-driven programming** - Eliminate polling patterns for more scalable and high performing software.